Microbiology-II

 17. Protozoa

 Protozoa are tiny and single-celled, but they are not simple at all.
 They are amazing creatures that come in many shapes and forms.
-Let's explore how they are different from each other, how they are organized inside, and how they move and multiply.
-We will discover a lot of new and weird things.
+Let's explore how they differ from each other, how they are organized internally, and how they move and reproduce.
+We will discover many new and unusual things.

 18. Viruses